magento/merchdocs/src/stores/compliance-ccpa-guide-merchants.md

 group: getting-started
 ---

 This topic provides a high-level outline of the steps required for Magento merchants to comply with the [California Consumer Protection Act]({% link stores/compliance-ccpa.md -%}) (CCPA).
+Because the CCPA is scheduled to take effect January 1, 2020, we recommend that you begin your compliance initiative as soon as possible.

-If your business is required to comply with both the [General Data Protection Regulation]({% link stores/compliance-gdpr.md -%}) (GDPR) and the CCPA, you can leverage some of the work you completed for your GDPA initiative, and modify it for the CCPA.
+If your business is required to comply with both the [General Data Protection Regulation]({% link stores/compliance-gdpr.md -%}) (GDPR) and the CCPA, you can leverage some of the work you completed for your GDPR initiative, and modify it for the CCPA.
 Although the regulations have some similarities, a few differences include:

 - The definition of personal information differs for each regulation.
 - The CCPA has additional data inventory and mapping requirements.